-- 8.5 Estimates of the value of fraud perpetrated in the UK vary from year to year but in recent years have been heading towards £100 billion annually.
-The estimated annual loss to fraud in councils continues to exceed £2 billion. - 8.6 In February 2015, the Housing Benefit fraud investigation function transferred to the Department for Work and Pensions under the auspices of the Single Fraud Investigation Service (SFIS).
-Following several unsuccessful attempts to recruit suitably-qualified investigation staff, alternative options for providing the service were considered.
+- 1.2.1 In February 2015, the Housing Benefit fraud investigation function at Warwick District Council transferred, like others, to the Department for Work and Pensions under the auspices of the Single Fraud Investigation Service (SFIS). - 1.2.2 Following several unsuccessful attempts to recruit suitably-qualified investigation staff, alternative options for providing the service were considered.
 In February 2016 arrangements were agreed with Oxford City Council to provide a Corporate Fraud Service for Warwick District Council.
 The Fraud Unit at Oxford City Council had been, and still are, providing a fraud investigation service for a number of other councils including Oxfordshire County Council.
-The team at Oxford were the Institute of Rating Revenues and Valuation (IRRV) winners for Excellence in Corporate Fraud in 2016. - 8.7 Warwick District Council pays for one full time equivalent employee from Oxford City Council.
-This is achieved through a small number of individuals (usually two or three) employed by Oxford.
-This provides a range of skills and expertise. - 8.8 Most of the investigations undertaken by the team are 'reactive' investigations.
+Over the years, the service at Oxford has won many 'industry' awards from bodies such as the Institute of Rating Revenues and Valuation (IRRV), including 'Excellence in Corporate Fraud'. - 1.2.3 Warwick District Council pays for one full time equivalent employee from Oxford City Council.
+This is achieved through a small number of individuals (currently two) employed by Oxford.
+This arrangement provides a range of skills and expertise. - 1.2.4 Most of the investigations undertaken by the team are 'reactive' investigations.
 These involve the search for and the gathering of evidence following an allegation or fraud referral, or the discovery of a set of circumstances which amount to an offence.
 In these cases, the offence is usually already being committed.
-An example would be where a member of the public contacts a council to inform them that one of their council tenants is unlawfully sub-letting their council property. - 8.9 One source of referral is the National Fraud Initiative (NFI).
+An example would be where a member of the public contacts a council to inform them that one of their council tenants is unlawfully sub-letting their council property. - 1.2.5 One source of referral is the National Fraud Initiative (NFI).
 The NFI, coordinated by the Cabinet Office, matches electronic data within and between public and private sector bodies to help prevent and detect fraud.
 These bodies include police authorities, local probation boards, fire and rescue authorities as well as local councils and a number of private sector bodies.
 Participation in the NFI is mandatory for councils who are required to submit data to the National Fraud Initiative on a regular basis.
-The Council has always sought to investigate the majority of matches received via the NFI.
-This is resource-intensive, however, and usually delivers very little in the way of results.

-- 8.10 In addition to the normal matches, NFI provided an additional single person discount (SPD) report that matches data to other external sources such as blue badge and concessionary travel data.
+The Council has always sought to investigate most matches that are received from the NFI, despite the exercise being resource-intensive and usually delivering very little in the way of results. - 1.2.6 In addition to the normal matches, NFI provided an additional single person discount (SPD) report that matches data to other external sources such as blue badge and concessionary travel data.
 However, due to the timing of when data is collected and the length of time before the matches were received, a view was taken that only the high-risk cases would be checked and the team would undertake a separate SPD review.
-The Team has access to a data matching system and, using this technology to review single person discount cases, will ensure that any data submitted is matched and returned daily. - 8.11 As part of the contract, the team from Oxford also provides fraud awareness training sessions to staff across the Council, and this has now been incorporated into the corporate induction training sessions.
+The Team has access to a data matching system and, using this technology to review single person discount cases, will ensure that any data submitted is matched and returned daily. - 1.2.7 As part of the contract, the team from Oxford also provides fraud awareness training sessions to staff across the Council, and this has now been incorporated into the corporate induction training sessions.
 More recently, as part of their fraud prevention work, the team have been providing additional assistance to staff in the housing advice team, to assist with their investigative interviewing skills when interviewing customers who present as homeless.

 Further guidance has also been provided to help them interpret information obtained through the national anti-fraud network.

-9 Types of Fraud Investigated by Corporate Fraud Team
+1.3 Types of Fraud Investigated at WDC by the Corporate Fraud Team

-9.1 Council Tax Fraud
+1.3.1 Council Tax Fraud